 Technical debt in Mantid

-JT presented that Mantid constituted a big risk in performance and reputation, some aspects of the initial design, issues for moving instruments with indirect geometry.
-As the size of the Mantid developers’ team, the partner labs and users increases, there will be issues with increasing implementation time and bifurcation of common algorithms.
+JT presented that Mantid constituted a big risk in performance and reputation due to significant amounts of technical debt.
+Specifically, some aspects of the initial design, issues for moving instruments, and difficulties with indirect geometry spectrometers comprise the technical debt.
+As the size of the Mantid developers’ team, the number of partner labs, and users increases, there will be issues with increasing implementation time and bifurcation of common algorithms.
 Implementation can never be production ready.
 And complexity leads to under utilization.
 JT suggested that PBM and facilities to provide a steering on the solution of these issues.

-Besides, JT also discussed bout the future interface of Mantid.
+Besides, JT also discussed about the future interface of Mantid.

 AOB